-However, we noted certain immaterial instances of noncompliance that we have reported to management of the Village in a separate letter dated May 4, 2010.
+We noted certain matters that we have reported to management of the Village in a separate letter dated May 24, 2011.

 This report is intended solely for the information and use of the Mayor, Village Council and management and is not intended to be and should not be used by anyone other than these specific parties.